Julie A. Guthrie, MD

 In addition to teaching psychiatry residents, he regularly teaches first and second year medical students at OSU’s College of Medicine.
 He is also a guest lecturer of psychopharmacology to graduate students in the OSU Counselor Education Program.

 He has extensive experience in the evaluation and medical management of depression, anxiety disorders, ADHD, bipolar disorder and schizophrenia.
 His specific area of interest within psychiatry is the mind-body role of emotions in physical illness, especially chronic pain.
 Dr. Zafirides has been published in this area of psychiatry, lecturing both nationally and internationally on this topic.
 With an existential orientation to psychotherapy, Dr. Zafirides has been greatly influenced by the work of Irivin Yalom, Victor Frankl and Rollo May.

-Dr. Zafirides is a member of the American Psychiatric Association and the Ohio Psychiatry Association.
+Dr. Zafirides is a member of the American Psychiatric Association and the Ohio Psychiatric Physicians Association.
 He is a member of the Board of Directors for the Psychophysiologic Disorders Association (PPDA).
 He serves as an advisory board member for the National Institute of Whole Health.
-Dr. Zafirides has received the Best Doctors In America recognition every year since 2005.
+Dr. Zafirides has received the Best Doctors In America recognition multiple times since 2005.
 He has also been recognized nationally with the Patients’ Choice Award in 2008, 2010, 2011 and 2012; as well as the Compassionate Doctor Award in 2010 and 2011.